JoshuaMeza/HCI/github/doc/specs.md

 ### Functional

 #### RF1:
-- The application should have a home menu where the user can locate various options where he can choose different activities to relieve its stress levels, share content, eliminate entries, etc.
+- The system provides the user with activities that help reduce their stress level.

 #### RF2:
-- The system provides the user with activities that help reduce their stress level.
+- The system provides information necessary for good mental health care.

 #### RF3:
-- The system should provide the user notifications for the new updates, new activities and information of mental health.
+- The system provides information on the importance of a healthy diet in the treatment of this type of disease

 #### RF4:
-- The system provides information necessary for good mental health care.
+- The information entered by users in the application must be completely confidencial.

 #### RF5:
-- The application should be compatible with newer version of the different systems that are made available in the future.
+- The system will mention at all times that it is not an application to replace psychological therapy.

 #### RF6:
-- The information entered by users in the application must be completely confidencial.
+- The system will control access and allow it only to authorized users.
+Users must log in to the system with a username and password.

+#### RF7:
+- The system should have an historial of past activities for the user to reflect their mental state or if needed eliminate it.

+#### RF8:
+-The system should provide the user notifications for the new updates, new activities and information of mental health.

+#### RF9:
+- The application should have a home menu where the user can locate various options where he can choose different activities to relieve its stress levels, share content, eliminate entries, etc.

+#### RF10:
+- The application should be compatible with newer versions of the different systems that are made available in the future.

 ### Non-functional
 #### Avaliability: